shaloo/docs.arcana/docs/quick-start/gasless-quick-start.md

     In this case there is no {{config.extra.arcana.sdk_name}} involved.
 After installing and integrating with the {{config.extra.arcana.gasless_sdk_name}}, developers need to add custom code to onboard users.
 After authenticating users, enable gasless transactions for third-party wallets by calling `doTx()` method of the  {{config.extra.arcana.gasless_sdk_name}}.

+{% endif %}

 ## Step 5: Deploy App

-Finally, [[deploy-app|deploy the app]] on the Testnet/Mainnet to let the users log in and benefit from the gasless transactions.
+Finally, [[deploy-app|deploy the app]] on the Testnet/Mainnet to let the users log into the app to use gasless transactions.

 **That's all!!!** :material-party-popper: